philhartung/aes67-monitor/README.md

 # AES67 Monitor App
 Cross plattform AES67 monitoring app.
-It still is in early development.

 Here is a screenshot of how the main window of the app looks currently:
 ![Screenshot](doc/screenshot.png "Screenshot")